 On May 16, 1897, the Teatro Massimo opened with Verdi’s opera Falstaff.

-Even if you’re not attending a performance, you can still visit the theater every day between 9.30 a.m. and 7 p.m. with the last visit starting at 6.20 p.m.
+Even if you’re not attending a performance, you can still visit the theater every day between 9.30 a.m. and 7 p.m., with the last visit starting at 6.20 p.m.
 Individual tickets can be purchased at the ticket office as well as online on Get Your Guide*.
 The latter ticket is valid for the entire day.
-If you want to visit also the Palazzo Butera in the Kalsa district, you might be interested in a combi ticket for 17 €uros.
+If you also want to visit the Palazzo Butera in the Kalsa district, you might be interested in a combo ticket for 17 €uros.

 Fun fact